MalcerOne/my_own_programming_language/README.md

 # PickleRick Programming Language
-Programming Language created by my own, with my compiler made in the class of Logica da Computação (Computer Logic), at Insper
+Programming Language created by my own, based in the TV series Rick and Morty.
+Compiler made with Python in the class of Logica da Computação (Computer Logic), at Insper

 # EBNF